ed-nesy/ed-nesy.github.io/cfp.md

 <!-- and for **the camera ready submission**, which has the correct notice at the first page of your paper.
 Please use the option `\usepackage[final]{xx}` in your main text file.
 Please **upload your camera ready version via making a revision at OpenReview**.  -->

-The workshop invites poster submissions on a broad range of Neural-Symbolic AI topics, including (but not limited to):
+We welcome contributions on a broad range of Neural-Symbolic AI topics, including (but not limited to):

 - Probabilistic Logic programming and deep learning
 - Explainable AI via symbolic methods